Whale Watching San Ignacio Lagoon: Where the Gray Whales Call the Shots

 Reflections From A Marine Biologist: Gray Whale Watching in San Ignacio Lagoon

-The following insights come from one of our in-house marine biologists, who has spent countless hours observing gray whales in San Ignacio Lagoon.
-Through her experience, she shares how these whales display unique behaviors and create powerful, lasting connections with those who encounter them on the water.
+The following insights come from one of our in-house marine biologists.
+Scarlett has spent countless hours observing gray whales in San Ignacio Lagoon.
+She shares how these whales display unique behaviors and create powerful, lasting connections with those who encounter them.

 The Whales and the Tides